ThomasWilla/PSHardwareMonitoring/README.md

 # PSHardwareMonitoring

-This Powershell Module catch the min/max/current value from the CPU and GPU temperature
+This Powershell Module catch the min/max/current value from the CPU and GPU temperature.
+This Module is based on the OpenHardwaremonitoring Project and will not use the default Windows CIM Class.
+Thereby all CPUs and GPUs are supported.
+For more Information see https://openhardwaremonitor.org/

 ## Getting Started
 Clone this Repo and Import Module